nod/databag/README.md

 pretty simple library for just splatting stuff into an sqlite table and getting it back out with minimal fuss

+## features

+* brain-dead easy to use and way better than pickling
+* requires no other libs.  everything is native python
+* built on top of sqlite3 so it's fast and stable
+* easy to use.  just create one and use it like a dictionary. most dict methods supported
+* mostly well tested
+* core code is about 100 lines of code. very easy to understand.
+* automatically compresses data with bz2 in cases that benefit from it
+* will try to jsonify data going into it if it's not already a string

 ## example's probably the easiest way to describe it